-In order to prevent a dv/dt induced turn-on of high-side switch, HO and SW should be connected to the gate and source of the high-side synchronous N-channel MOSFET switch through short and low inductance paths.
-In FPWM mode, the dv/dt induced turn-on can occur on the low-side switch.
-LO and PGND should be connected to the gate and source of the low-side N-channel MOSFET, through short and low inductance paths.
-All of the power ground connections should be connected to a single point.
-Also, all of the noise sensitive low power ground connections should be connected together near the AGND pin and a single connection should be made to the single point PGND.
-CSP and CSN are high impedance pins and noise sensitive.
-CSP and CSN traces should be routed together with kelvin connections to the current sense resistor as short as possible.
-If needed, place 100 pF ceramic filter capacitor as close to the device.
+In order to prevent a dv/dt induced turn-on of high-side switch, connect HO and SW to the gate and source of the high-side synchronous N-channel MOSFET switch through short and low inductance paths.
+In FPWM mode, the dv/dt induced turnon can occur on the low-side switch.
+Connect LO and PGND to the gate and source of the lowside N-channel MOSFET, through short and low inductance paths.
+All of the power ground connections must be connected to a single point.
+Also, all of the noise sensitive low power ground connections must be connected together near the AGND pin, and a single connection must be made to the single point PGND.
+CSP and CSN are high-impedance pins and noise sensitive.
+Route CSP and CSN traces together with kelvin connections to the current sense resistor as short as possible.
+If needed, place 100-pF ceramic filter capacitor close to the device.
 MODE pin is also high impedance and noise sensitive.
-If an external pullup or pulldown resistor is used at MODE pin, the resistor should be placed as close the device.
+If an external pullup or pulldown resistor is used at MODE pin, place the resistor close to the device.
 VCC, VIN and BST capacitor must be as physically close as possible to the device.

-The LM25122 has an exposed thermal pad to aid power dissipation.
+The LM5122 has an exposed thermal pad to aid power dissipation.
 Adding several vias under the exposed pad helps conduct heat away from the device.
 The junction to ambient thermal resistance varies with application.
 The most significant variables are the area of copper in the PC board, the number of vias under the exposed pad and the amount of forced air cooling.
 The integrity of the solder connection from the device exposed pad to the PC board is critical.
 Excessive voids greatly decrease the thermal dissipation capacity.
 The highest power dissipating components are the two power switches.
 Selecting N-channel MOSFET switches with exposed pads aids the power dissipation of these devices.